manticarodrigo/gatsby-netlify/src/pages/services/index.md

     new technologies and the ingenuity of an excellent team of engineers we achieve the satisfaction of our customers.
 main:
-  heading: Great coffee with no compromises
+  heading: ' Do you want to create great applications?'
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
+    Be part of our team and create the next generation of solutions for the web and mobile devices using the last technologies from the coding universe.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Come and create solutions with a great level of quality fulfilling the higher standards.
+Don’t be shy, you could build the next viral application.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of two mobile phones.
-    image: /img/products-grid3.jpg
+    image: /img/mob_both.png
   image2:
     alt: A green cup of a coffee on a wooden table
     image: /img/products-grid2.jpg